MK-IT/gatsby-theme-password-protect/README.md

 ## Description

+Session-based password protection for Gatsby apps.
 Blocks the access to the whole app and prompts the user for a password to enter.

 - Protect all pages from access at an app-level
 - Configurable password